-If you’re an impatient brat, that just wants to see how the thing works, scroll down to the video!
+If you’re impatient and just wants to see how the thing works, scroll down to the video!

 For some reason, I have recently become an absolute imbecile when it comes to getting my keys home with me after a party or the like.
 Recognizing that a disciplinary upgrade to self is not a viable solution, technology to the rescue.
 Being a big fan of nineties euro-dance, it seemed fitting to somehow incorporate this into the solution.